Gerlach, Nevada: Education

 Washoe County School District operates Gerlach K-12 School.

 Ernest M. Johnson School, initially an elementary school in Empire, moved to the Gerlach High School site in Gerlach in 2001.
-By 2000 the school's address was already in Gerlach.
+By 2000, the school's address was already in Gerlach.
 Johnson became a K-12 school in 2011.

-Gerlach High, a grade 6-12 school, opened in 1931, and got a new building in 1955 as the original building was destroyed by a fire.
-The fire occurred in January 1955.
+Gerlach High, a school that serves grades 6-12, opened in 1931.
+In 1955, a new building was made, as the original one got destroyed by a fire in January of that same year.

 Gerlach has a public library, a branch of the Washoe County Library System, on the school property.